 - Shared parenting – this is when each parent would have the children in their care for at least 40% of the time.
 For example, “week on” “week off” or on a 4 days on and 3 days off rotation.

 If the parties require judicial intervention, the overarching test is that of the best interests of the children.
 The Court may need third party evidence (Office of the Children’s Lawyer and Section 30 Assessments) to assist the judge in making a determination.

-At Noori Law, we understand that your children are your universe.
-We have extensive experience in handingly all child-related issues including: child protection, Children’s Aid Society (CAS), the Office of the Children’s Lawyer and Section 30 assessments.
+Our experienced family lawyers at Noori Law understand that your children are your universe.
+We have extensive experience in handingly all child-related issues in Etobicoke including: child protection, Children’s Aid Society (CAS), the Office of the Children’s Lawyer and Section 30 assessments.

 Call us now to discuss your matter.